thomaswilburn/journalism-js/scraping-by/readme.md

 * `jsdom` - Wraps up an HTML parser with a browser-like interface
 * `request` - Easily makes HTTP requests, including following redirects

-We'll also be using the `url`, `path`, and `fs` modules that come with Node.
+We'll also be using the `url` and `fs` modules that come with Node.
 Let's get our dependencies registered, and also set up some URLs strings we'll need later (found by inspecting the source of a few sample ages):

 ```js
 var async = require("async");